 By the time of the Domesday Book, the lands were held listed as lands of St. Benedict of Ramsey.
-Looking back further, the family was originally derived from Verbois, near Rouen in Normandy
+Looking back further, the family was originally derived from Verbois, near Rouen in Normandy.

 Early History of the Worbey family

 This web page shows only a small excerpt of our Worbey research.
-Another 137 words (10 lines of text) covering the years 1200 and 1261 are included under the topic Early Worbey History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 1200 and 1261 are included under the topic Early Worbey History in all our PDF Extended History products and printed products wherever possible.

 Worbey Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Warboy, Warboyse, Warboise, Wardboys, Gardboys, Garboys, Worboy, Worboys and many more.

 Early Notables of the Worbey family (pre 1700)

 More information is included under the topic Early Worbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Worbey family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Worbey or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..